PaddlePaddle/PaddleDetection/deploy/pipeline/docs/tutorials/PPVehicle_QUICK_STARTED_en.md

 - Use vehicle tracking model (high precision) PP-YOLOE L to determine whether the parking is illegal based on the vehicle's trajectory and the designated illegal parking area.
 If it is illegal parking, display the illegal parking plate number.

 - For details, please refer to [Illegal Parking Detection](ppvehicle_illegal_parking_en.md)

+#### Vehicle Press Line

+- Use segmentation model PP-Seg to get the lane line in frame, combine it with vehicle route to find out the vehicle against traffic.
+- For details, please refer to [Vehicle Press Line](ppvehicle_press_en.md)

+#### Vehicle Retrograde

+- Use segmentation model PP-Seg to get the lane line in frame, combine it with vehicle detection box to juege if the car is pressing on lines.
+- For details, please refer to [Vehicle Retrograde](ppvehicle_retrograde_en.md)